cooper-wick/sanguine-readme/README.md

 - Players take turns either **playing a card** from their hand onto the board or **passing**.
 - Cards may only be played on cells owned by the player and only if that cell contains enough pawns to cover the card’s cost.
 - Each card contributes to the row score of the selected row and influences nearby cells (by adding pawns or taking enemy pawns).
-- Rows are scored in a winner takes all manner.
+- Each row is scored in a winner-takes-all manner.
 - The game ends when both players pass consecutively.
 - The player with the **highest total score across all rows** wins.
 Ties are possible.